 in the Great Lakes

 Some of the most seriously polluted areas of the Great Lakes have been restored, with fish and wildlife thriving, native plants flourishing, and economic activity returning once more.
-Four of these toxic hotpots, called Areas of Concern, have been restored with eight more well on their way to being restored.
+Six of these toxic hotspots, called Areas of Concern, have been restored with more well on their way to being restored.
 In the process, more than 3.5 million cubic yards of contaminated sediment was removed or contained.

 - The Great Lakes are our most important source of fresh water, providing drinking water to 30 million people.
 We must continue our efforts to clean and restore them.